 And we have to teach this to them when the stakes are low…when they’re dealing with stealing toys and knocking over block towers and drawing on the walls.

-We have to help them when siblings hit and when playmates are too aggressive or encouraging them to do dangerous things like climb up a fence.
+We have to help them when siblings hit and when playmates are too aggressive or encourage them to do dangerous things.

 That we will listen to them and help them come up with a solution that makes sense.

 They have to know we will listen and help them when they’re in trouble, or when a friend is in trouble.
 And thank goodness my daughter knew it because she very well saved her friend’s life by knowing the difference between tattling and telling.